mrsahin101/C_for_Dummies/Part_III_Giving_Your_Programs_the_Ability_To_Run_Amok/Notes.md

 - When we taking input from user always its good practice to **check input bounds!**.
 This is also called making it bulletprof.
 Its used in professional programs.

 - C language has sleep(seconds) functions for generating delay. it could be usefull sometimes.
 In some implementation of GCC sleep function takes input in order of milliseconds.

+- **continue** keyword is very usefull. we can basically ignore that step with continue keyword.